-- 5.5.1 The UIM may establish a Registered Testing Pool of those Athletes who are required to provide whereabouts information in the manner specified in the International Standard for Testing and Investigations and who shall be subject to Consequences for Article 2.4 violations as provided in Article 10.3.2. the UIM shall coordinate with National Anti-Doping Organizations to identify such Athletes and to collect their whereabouts information. - 5.5.2 The UIM shall make available through ADAMS a list which identifies those Athletes included in its Registered Testing Pool by name. the UIM shall regularly review and update as necessary its criteria for including Athletes in its Registered Testing Pool, and shall periodically (but not less than quarterly) review the list of Athletes in its Registered Testing Pool to ensure that each listed Athlete continues to meet the relevant criteria.
+- 5.5.1 The UIM may establish a Registered Testing Pool of those Athletes who are required to provide whereabouts information in the manner specified in the International Standard for Testing and Investigations and who shall be subject to Consequences for Article 2.4 violations as provided in Article 10.3.2. the UIM shall coordinate with National Anti-Doping Organizations to identify such Athletes and to collect their whereabouts information. - The UIM shall make available through ADAMS a list which identifies those Athletes included in its Registered Testing Pool by name. the UIM shall regularly review and update as necessary its criteria for including Athletes in its Registered Testing Pool, and shall periodically (but not less than quarterly) review the list of Athletes in its Registered Testing Pool to ensure that each listed Athlete continues to meet the relevant criteria.
 Athletes shall be notified before they are included in the Registered Testing Pool and when they are removed from that pool.
-The notification shall contain the information set out in the International Standard for Testing and Investigations. - 5.5.3 Where an Athlete is included in an international Registered Testing Pool by the UIM and in a national Registered Testing Pool by their National Anti-Doping Organization, the National Anti-Doping Organization and the UIM shall agree between themselves which of them shall accept that Athlete's whereabouts fillings; in no case shall an Athlete be required to make whereabouts fillings; to more than one of them. - 5.5.4 In accordance with the International Standard for Testing and Investigations, each Athlete in the Registered Testing Pool shall do the following: (a) advise the UIM of his/her whereabouts on a quarterly basis; (b) update that information as necessary so that it remains accurate and complete at all times; and (c) make himself or herself available for Testing at such whereabouts. - 5.5.5 For purposes of Article 2.4, an Athlete's failure to comply with the requirements of the International Standard for Testing and Investigations shall be deemed a fling failure or a missed test, as defined in Annex B of the International Standard for Results Management, where the conditions set forth in Annex B are met. - 5.5.6 An Athlete in the UIM's Registered Testing Pool shall continue to be subject to the obligation to comply with the whereabouts requirements set in the International Standard for Testing and Investigations unless and until (a) the
+The notification shall contain the information set out in the International Standard for Testing and Investigations. - 5.5.3 Where an Athlete is included in an international Registered Testing Pool by the UIM and in a national Registered Testing Pool by their National Anti-Doping Organization, the National Anti-Doping Organization and the UIM shall agree between themselves which of them shall accept that Athlete's whereabouts filings; in no case shall an Athlete be required to make whereabouts filings to more than one of them. - In accordance with the International Standard for Testing and Investigations, each Athlete in the Registered Testing Pool shall do the following: (a) advise the UIM of his/her whereabouts on a quarterly basis; (b) update that information as necessary so that it remains accurate and complete at all times; and (c) make himself or herself available for Testing at such whereabouts. - 5.5.5 For purposes of Article 2.4, an Athlete's failure to comply with the requirements of the International Standard for Testing and Investigations shall be deemed a filing failure or a missed test, as defined in Annex B of the International Standard for Results Management, where the conditions set forth in Annex B are met. - 5.5.6 An Athlete in the UIM's Registered Testing Pool shall continue to be subject to the obligation to comply with the whereabouts requirements set in the International Standard for Testing and Investigations unless and until (a) the

-28 [Comment to Article 5.3.2: Before giving approval to a National Anti-Oping Organization to initiate and conduct Testing at an international Event, WADA shall consult with the international organization which is the ruling body for the Event Before giving approval to an international Federation to initiate and conduct Testing at a National Event.
-WADA shall consult with the National Anti-Oping Organization of the country where the Event takes place.
-The Anti-Oping Organization of the country where the Event takes place.
-The Anti-Oping Organization of the country where the Event takes place.
-The Anti-Oping Organization of the country where the Sevent takes place.
-The Anti-Oping Organization and the Country where the Event takes place.
-The Anti-Oping Organization of the Country where the Event takes place.
-The Anti-Oping Organization of the Country where the Event takes place.
-The Anti-Oping Organization of the Event Testing and Design approach to the Country of the Country of the Event Testing and Design approach to the Country of the
+[Comment to Article 5.3.2: Before giving approval to a National Anti-Doping Organization to initiate and conduct Testing at an International Event, WADA shall consult with the international organization which is the ruling body for the Event.
+Before giving approval to an International Federation to initiate and conduct Testing at a National Event, WADA shall consult with the National Anti-Doping Organization of the country where the Event takes place.
+The Anti-Doping Organization "initiating and directing Testing" may, if it chooses, enter into agreements with a Delegated Third Party to which it delegates responsibility for Sample collection or other aspects of the Doping Control process.]